yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 | 6xD14_v2    | 00:19:54.1510651  | 1547471140 | 2009-01-01 00:00:00.0000000 | 2018-07-01 00:00:00.0000000 |

-And as you can see, **it took only 20 minutes**, to ingest these 1,547,471,140 records, from 1548 source files.
+And as you can see, **it took only 20 minutes**, to ingest these 1,547,471,140 records, from 1548 source files, with 9.5 years' worth of data.
+And they're now fully indexed and ready to query.

 ## Ingesting 0.5 Billion For-Hire-Vehicle Trips